You want smart political talk without the meltdowns?

 Sharia is the enemy threat doctrine.

-Sharia is taught at mosques all over the the country, and this jihad was simply practicing Islamic law.
+Sharia is taught at mosques all over the country.

-Uh, everything that he did was perfectly lawful, and yet, if care or the Muslim Brotherhood were to write a response statement, what John Miller said is exactly what they would have written for him.
+And yet, if CARE or the Muslim Brotherhood were to write a response statement, what John Miller said is exactly what they would have written for him, that this problem has nothing to do with Islam, and it has nothing to do with the mosque.

 And since 9-11, that has been the direction of the entire national security apparatus.

-You know, the fact is that almost after every attack we learn, oh, that these guys were all telegraphing what their plans are.
+You know, the fact is that almost after every attack, we learn, oh, that these guys were all telegraphing what their plans are.

-We're beginning to see the same thing happening here, and then one has to ask why is anybody surprised considering in many ways what you're both saying is America in in many, many ways at a political correctness has surrendered in its battle, its intelligence fight against the sworn enemy that wants to destroy us.
+And then one has to ask, why is anybody surprised considering in many ways what you're both saying is America, in many, many ways, out of political correctness, has surrendered in its battle, its intelligence fight against the sworn enemy that wants to destroy us.

-Is that a fair statement, Philippine?
+Is that a fair statement, Philip Henry?

-We're talking about sovereignty here, friend.
+Yes, we're talking about sovereignty here, friend.

 What's the real threat we're looking at?